mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 >[!CAUTION]
 >
->This method is recommended if your organization's policies restrict the full subdomain delegation method.
+>The CNAME method is recommended if your organization's policies restrict the full subdomain delegation method.
 This approach requires you to maintain and manage DNS records on your own.
 Adobe will not be able to assist in changing, maintaining or managing DNS for a subdomain configured through the CNAME method.

 ➡️ [Learn how to create a subdomain using CNAME to point to Adobe-specific records in this video](#video)